How To Set Up Cumulus for the First Time

 So now that there is data to scan, let’s scan.
 This will create the tables that Athena will query against.

-2. Click on the Crawlers menu entry on the left (you may need to first expand the sidebar).
+menu entry on the left (you may need to first expand the sidebar). - You should see a

-4. Click the Run crawler button.
+Run crawler

 The crawler will start, think for a bit, and then finish.
 You can see its status at the bottom of the page.
-(Click the small refresh button next to Stop run to update the status report.)
+(Click the small refresh button next to Stop run

-When it finishes, it should say something like 6 table changes, 0 partition changes.
+When it finishes, it should say something like 6 table changes, 0 partition changes

-If you now click on the Tables menu entry on the left, you can see the tables it created.
+menu entry on the left, you can see the tables it created.

 This crawler step needs to be re-run when Cumulus ETL adds or changes columns in its output format.
 You’ll want to re-run it again once you do your first real Cumulus ETL run, because your full data set will introduce more columns than the toy test data we used here has.